meteroid-oss/meteroid/CONTRIBUTING.md

 Protobuf files are found in /modules/meteroid/proto

 After an update, you can rebuild rust, reinstall the web dependencies and generate from proto via the command above, or you can run the following commands for faster feedback:

 - `cargo build -p meteroid-grpc`
 - for metering: `cargo build -p metering-grpc`
 - `pnpm --prefix modules/web/web-app run generate:proto`

-### Updating the database models and queries
+### Updating the database models

 Migrations are found in :

-/modules/meteroid/crates/meteroid-repository/refinery/migrations

-Queries are in :

-/modules/meteroid/crates/meteroid-repository/queries

-After an update, make sure you have your docker daemon up and run the following command:

-- `cargo build -p meteroid-repository`
+/modules/meteroid/crates/meteroid-migrations/refinery/migrations